ed-syspertec/Virtel/docs/manuals/virtel/Virtel457CN/connectivity_guide.rst

 Data sent to the terminal by means of the &/T command must be constructed in the same format as the application would generate.
 In the case of a 3270 application, the message must be in the form of a 3270 data stream prefixed by a 3270 command code and WCC.
 VIRTEL will translate the message to the format required by the terminal (for example, HTML or Minitel) as appropriate.

-*5.4.3.
-Examples of scripts*
+Examples of scripts
+"""""""""""""""""""

 .. note::
     In these examples, script commands are introduced by the preferred sequence &/ (ampersand slash).
 For compatibility with existing scripts created before version 4.31 of VIRTEL, the slash may optionally be replaced by the EBCDIC character whose hexadecimal value is X’4F’.

-*5.4.3.1.
-Connection to CICS (no sign-on) with automatic start of a transaction*
+**Connection to CICS (no sign-on) with automatic start of a transaction**

 In the simplest case, the CICS transaction code is entered in the field “TIOA at logon”.
 The script below simply sends the ABC1 transaction code to CICS at connection time: